EpicSentry/HL2-CSGO/README.md

 # Half-Life 2 in the CSGO engine (Atleast, an attempt of doing so)

-This project is aimed to port HL2 to the leaked CSGO engine while keeping the benefits of the CSGO branch (such as the better lighting).
+This project is aimed to port HL2 to the leaked CSGO engine while keeping the benefits of the CSGO branch (such as the better lighting).<br>

+You can compile both client and server DLLs however you can't get in game (likely because of game DLL).

 Partially used code from https://github.com/SwagSoftware/Kisak-Strike (some econ stuff, weapon recoil).
 Forked from https://github.com/SourceSDK2013Ports/csgo-src.